SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentAgent/CreateDefaultAppointmentEntityByTypeAndAssociate.md

 ﻿---
 uid: crmscript_ref_NSAppointmentAgent_CreateDefaultAppointmentEntityByTypeAndAssociate
-title: AppointmentEntity CreateDefaultAppointmentEntityByTypeAndAssociate(Integer type, Integer associateId)
+title: NSAppointmentEntity CreateDefaultAppointmentEntityByTypeAndAssociate(Integer type, Integer associateId)
 intellisense: NSAppointmentAgent.CreateDefaultAppointmentEntityByTypeAndAssociate
 keywords: NSAppointmentAgent, CreateDefaultAppointmentEntityByTypeAndAssociate
 so.topic: reference
 ---

-Creates a AppointmentEntity populated with the default values for the specific type and owner.
+Creates a NSAppointmentEntity populated with the default values for the specific type and owner.

 **Parameters:**
  - **type** The type of task requested.